potreianche/mailScript/README.md

 You case use it free and for what you want, you can also Fork and send Pull request :bangbang:

-#How to use
+# How to use
 It's simple, you only need these two files to perform the mailScript.
-- mailForm.html
+- mailForm.php
 - mailScript.php

 mailForm.php is your formular, you can inculde it to your project but you can also change what you want if you know what you are doing with **input** or **textarea** 'name' attribute.